 - Seventh Day Adventist Chinese Student Community

-Progressive Christians are mostly Protestant Christians who interpret the Bible metaphorically and historically, do not have a fixed doctrine, and are especially focused on peacemaking and social justice.
+Progressive Christians are mostly Protestant Christians who “take the Bible seriously because they don’t have to take it literally”, do not have a fixed doctrine, are especially focused on peacemaking and social justice, and are affirming of LGBTQ sexuality.
 More about progressive Christians at USC HERE

 - Academic Bible Study